 How do I register or sign-up to paint the pole outside my house?

 There is no formal registration for painting a telephone pole.
 To ensure you get to paint the pole you wish, please download and print or pick up a “This Pole has an Artist” sign and tape it to your pole.
-When your design it created, please inform and discuss with your neighbours, letting them know what art you will enjoy together.
-Please feel free to use our letter template.
+When your design is created, please inform your neighbours, letting them know what art you will enjoy together.
+Please feel free to use our letter template: Pole Painting Project Neighbour Letter.
 Fernwood NRG does not assign poles.

 What does a pole painting kit include?